Amanda has homeschooled her four children for more than a decade.

 - Transplant to the garden when the weather warms.

-Start growing spices on your kitchen windowsill.
-Many different spice kits can be purchased online.
-You can grow parsley, basil, oregano, sage, and many other spices.
+Start growing herbs on your kitchen windowsill.
+Many different herb kits can be purchased online.
+You can grow parsley, basil, oregano, sage, and many others.
 When summer comes, you can move the plants outside or keep them in the kitchen year-round.

 Being surrounded by spring projects helps us survive the last days of winter.
 We watch our plants grow each day and hope for warm weather so that we can move them to the garden.
 Garden collages brighten our home and remind us that the good things of summer are coming soon.
 I hope you enjoy making these projects as much as we did!